tsumarios/blog/_posts/2022-09-11-thm-convert-my-video.md

 ## Web Directories Enumeration

-Let's start by visiting the homepage of the web server listening on port 80.
-Although, by inspecting the source page it seems that there is nothing interesting.
+Let's start by visiting the homepage of the web server that listens on port 80.
+Although, by inspecting the source page it seems that nothing is interesting.

 ### Gobuster